 With reference to APP/18/00724 it is noted that the plan appears to indicate a pedestrian access from the area of housing adjacent to the SE boundary of the site onto land owned by HBC and forming part of the Billy Trail.
 The Council has not been approached regarding such access.

-Officer note: - Property services have been informed.
+Officer comment: Property Services have since been informed.

 Public Health Team